ImAliveApp/SMSReaderCharacter/README.md

 ```
 The textToSpeechManager will than activate the default Text-To-Speech engine of the phone and the content will have read by the engine.

+**Note**:
-**Note** that we check if the `SMS` permission is not disabled in the `onStart` method, as if this permission is disabled we should not run.
+We check if the `SMS` permission is not disabled in the `onStart` method, as if this permission is disabled we should not run.